Mark Goudie: Early life and education

 Mark grew up in East Kilbride and studied an MEng in Electrical & Mechanical Engineering at the University of Strathclyde.
 During his time at university he was a sponsored student with Atkins through the IET Power Academy programme and completed a number of summer placements across the UK.

 Career

 Mark joined the Atkins graduate scheme in 2015.
-In 2015, Mark was also recognised for designing the innovative Wind Energy Reservoir Storage (WERS) system that would seek to repurpose aging oil & gas infrastructure.
+In 2015, Mark was also recognised for designing the Wind Energy Reservoir Storage (WERS) system that would seek to repurpose aging oil & gas infrastructure.
 In 2020, he became a Chartered Engineer and Fellow with the Institution of Engineering and Technology.
 He subsequently became the Distribution System Operation Manager for SP Energy Networks.